About the First Lady/Cowgirl

 In the community, Mrs. Hargis is a board member of the Stillwater Public Education Foundation and the Payne County Youth Services.
 At the state level, she was appointed by the Governor in 2012 as one of 15 members of the Oklahoma Arts Council.

 A native of Dallas, Mrs. Hargis earned her bachelor’s degree in math and Latin from the University of Texas.
 She worked a number of years in the information technology industry and advertising and marketing.

-Mrs. Hargis and her husband have two married children - son Matt and his wife Michelle, and daughter Kate Haas and her husband Richard; and three grandchildren - Peighton, Preston and Oliver.
+Mrs. Hargis and her husband have two children - son Matt and daughter Kate Haas, married to Richard; and three grandchildren - Peighton, Preston and Oliver.